richard-thomas/MetOffice_NIMROD/README.md

 Features: parses NIMROD format image files, displays header data and allows extraction of raster image to an ESRI ASCII (.asc) format file.
 A bounding box may be specified to clip the image to the area of interest.
 Can be imported as a Python module or run directly as a command line script.
+Written in Python 2.7; will not run in Python 3 without some adaptation.

 (This module is developed from a basic Python script written for a hydrological modelling assignment of my [GIS MSc](http://richard-thomas.github.io/GIS_MSc/)).